Logistics/Telematics

 Design Solutions: An Iterative Journey

-With clear opportunities identified, we began the design phase of our project.
-We approached each challenge through multiple iterations, learning and refining our solutions based on continuous feedback.
+Learning and refining our solutions based on continuous feedback.
 Let's walk through how we tackled each opportunity:

 Solution 1: Fuel Level at a Glance